Fund: Coolabah Floating-Rate High Yield Fund - Assisted Class |

 The slow return of inflation to target reflects the well-known choice by the RBA not to raise rates as much as other countries in order to preserve as many of the COVID-era gains in the labour market as possible.

-Interestingly, the RBA was more explicit in highlighting this trade-off in two charts in today's Statement on Monetary Policy.
+Interestingly, the RBA was more explicit in highlighting this trade-off in two charts in its Statement on Monetary Policy.

 The first chart shows how Australia's monetary policy – as measured by the policy rate less the neutral rate – is not as tight as other countries, even with some other central banks already cutting rates.